Bai Konte

 Alhaji Bai Konte (1920–1983) was a jali (praise singer) from Brikama, Gambia.
+He was born to a West African jali family.
+He was featured in several educational materials about West African music and Mandinka society, and was one of the first kora players to tour North America, helping to make the kora more widely known.

+Biography

-His grandfather, Jali Ndaba Konteh, was a Konting player who originally brought his family to Brikama from the Kankaba region of Mali.
+Bai Konte's grandfather, Jali Ndaba Konteh, was a Konting player who originally brought his family to Brikama, Gambia, from the Kankaba region of Mali.
 Bai Konte's father, Burama Konte, was also a celebrated kora player and composed several important pieces in the repertoire.
 Burama Konte, composed the anthem of the 19th century Senegambian hero Mansumaneh Yundum, Yundum N'ko.
 It was from that piece that the anthems of Sheriff Sidi Hydara and Nyansu Mbasse originated.
 Burama Konteh was a well-known kora player of his generation.

 Bai Konte was a regular on Radio Gambia and Radio Senegal's joint program called Chossani Senegambia (the history of Senegambia) in the 1970s.
 He and other griots such as Jali Nyama Suso and Alhaji Abdoulaye Samba (on xalam) used to play live music during the show.
 Bai Konteh had narrated many epics on that show including the epic of King Abdou Njie and his griot and advisor Ibra Faye.
 Prominent broadcasters of that show included Alhaji Alieu Ebrima Cham Joof, Alhaji Assan Njie and Alhaji Mansour Njie.

 Raised as a hereditary griot, Bai Konte played the 21-string kora and is believed to have been the first kora player to perform and tour in the United States as a soloist, playing at the 1973 Newport Jazz Festival.
 (Les Ballets Africains, a dance and music group from Guinea, had first performed in the U.S. in 1959, and featured a kora player.)

 Bai Konte also followed his father's religious vocation as a Marabout, a Muslim spiritual and Koranic advisor.
 Bai was fluent and literate in Koranic Arabic, spending part of most days studying Koran, praying with visitors seeking his advice and guidance and copying portions of the Koran for amulets and other matters.
 He sent a son, Alieu, to live with and study Koran from his own Maribout, Sherrifo Hydra of the central mosque in Nouakchott, Mauritania.

 His other sons Dembo Konte and Sherrifo Konteh (sic), Bachaba, Mumadu and Malamini Jobarteh, were raised as griots at Konte Kunda in Brikama, Gambia.
 The Senegambian artist and radio personality Tamsier Joof Aviance is a relative of Jaliba Kuyateh and great-nephew through his mother of Bai Konte.
 Two LP recordings have been released of Bai Konte with Dembo Konte and Malamini Jobarteh (Ma Lamin Jobarteh).
 Jali Sherrifo Konteh has released two CDs, 'Mansalou' and 'Chesano', and tours the UK most years.